Where and when

-Produced by the Museo Novecento – MUS.E and curated by Sergio Risaliti, L’eccezione presents a statue missing both legs and an arm, abandoned in a forest, stuck and lost.
-When awakened, he begins to perform small movements, similar to a dance.
-Despite becoming aware of his situation as a fractured statue, perhaps unchanged for centuries, he wants to let himself go to the music he hears.
-The nostalgic and romantic melody, a reworking of the love theme from Flashdance, is a reference to another era, allowing distant memories to emerge.
-The statue does its best to keep the rhythm, trying to move bones and muscles that he does not have, in movements that appear both like an incredible effort and an exercise aimed at containing a long-dormant energy charge.
+The exception sees a statue abandoned in a forest, without legs and without an arm, blocked and lost.
+Awakened, she begins to make small movements, similar to a dance.
+Although he becomes aware of his condition as a mutilated statue, perhaps unchanged for centuries, he wants to let himself go to the melody he hears.
+The music, nostalgic and romantic, is a reworking of the Flashdance love theme, which calls us into question in turn, letting distant memories emerge.
+The statue does its best to keep pace, trying to move bones or muscles it does not have, in a movement that appears both as an incredible effort and as an exercise aimed at containing a charge of long dormant energy.

-The video by Rä di Martino incorporates this long history of relationships between the human being and his own double by inserting it in a story that is colored with veiled compassion for this incomplete statue.
-If the Italian Renaissance was born from the fragmented statues of Ancient Rome that reappeared under the rubble of temples, the new Renaissance of art imagined by Rä di Martino arises from a cyborg that was abandoned in the woods and wants to dance again, before falling asleep, perhaps for forever, while waiting for a new resurrection.
+Rä di Martino’s video seems to have incorporated this long history of relationships between the human being and his own double, inserting it into a narrative that is colored with veiled compassion for this broken statue.
+If the Italian Renaissance was born from the fragmented statues of Ancient Rome, which reappeared under the rubble of temples, the new Renaissance of art imagined by Rä di Martino was born from a cyborg who, abandoned in the woods, seems to want to dance once again, before to fall asleep, perhaps forever, waiting for a new resurrection.